from Captain Dave's

 If no wall is available, you can build one out of blocks of compacted snow, laying them out like bricks.
 Don't just make a straight wall, curve it so it offers even greater protection.
 If you're stuck for days, you can build an igloo by moving each layer in a few inches or so.

-Another shelter can be built by bracing a fallen sampling or limb in the notch of a tree and piling branches against it at an angle.
+Another shelter can be built by bracing a fallen sapling or limb in the notch of a tree and piling branches against it at an angle.
 (Think of this lean-to as a tent, with the sapling as a ridge pole and the branches on the side as the tent sides.)
 Choose branches with plenty of leaves or needles, as these will afford greater protection.

 Remember, these home-made shelters should not be large.
 You should be able to lie down in one and move slightly without knocking it over.
 But the bigger the space, the bigger the area you'll need to warm.